fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

     }

-And in ENEI.Sessions.WinPhone app, more specific in MainPage.xaml.cs
+And in ENEI.Sessions.WinPhone app, more specifically in MainPage.xaml.cs

       public MainPage()
       {